Let’s start with your own book, Brazzaville Charms. Please tell us about it.

 It’s a slightly simplistic version rather than a complex account, but it’s a good read and having worked in emergency response myself I believe it’s a pretty accurate portrayal of what goes on.

 There is also a scene that makes you reflect about watching these sorts of news stories every night on TV.
 The television crew are really excited because they catch a dying woman’s words on camera, which is morally ambiguous and quite painful to think about.
 The crew thinks of her as one of the ‘starving millions’.
-For the main character though it was very painful because she knew the woman, who was well educated but trapped on the wrong side of the situation and, along with everyone else, could not afford to feed herself.
+For the main character though it was very painful because she knew the woman, who was well-educated but trapped on the wrong side of the situation and, along with everyone else, could not afford to feed herself.
 It makes you think about what you’re watching.

 Why do you recommend The Life You Can Save by Peter Singer?

 Because it’s a really inspiring read.
-And it’s very nicely set out in terms of having clear arguments and picking up on things that are often said but not thought about.
+It’s very nicely set out in terms of having clear arguments and picking up on things that are often said but not thought about.
 Peter Singer starts with a simple story – if you are walking past a pond and you see a child floundering and it looks likely that the child will drown, despite the fact that your new shoes may be ruined, you will automatically go into the mud to save the child.
-So he argues that if we all agree on this, why do we do then buy new shoes and luxury goods that we don’t really need, when putting that money into an aid programme can save a life.
+So he argues that if we all agree on this, why do we then buy new shoes and luxury goods that we don’t really need, when putting that money into an aid programme can save a life?

 He asks how we can accept that millions of children are dying from curable diseases and poverty every year, when in many places we have more than we need.
 He looks at that premise under many different spotlights.
 And he examines aid in a way that I really appreciate.
 He looks at all the key questions and all the aspects of aid, such as ‘Can we be convinced that our money will be well spent?’
 He examines the question very thoroughly and comes up with a resounding ‘yes’.